 Our non-profit organization, The C.O.D.E.
 Initiative was founded to Create Opportunities and Define Education.
 Our mission is to provide opportunities for and open doors to youth who may struggle in traditional educational settings by offering them a supplemental experience.

-Our main focus is helping children with Autism Spectrum Disorder (ASD) find a passion and an interest in coding.
+Our main focus is helping children with Autism Spectrum Disorder (ASD) and other differently-abled youth find a passion and an interest in coding.
 By sparking this passion, we hope to introduce them to a highly sought after skill in today’s job market and bring them a step closer to independence.
-Often, children with ASD struggle to succeed in traditional school systems because most public institutions lack the resources to provide a one-to-one teacher-to-student ratio that many students need.
-Through our initiative, we aim to motivate kids on the autism spectrum to pursue post-secondary opportunities by introducing them to an environment that highlights their abilities rather than dwells on aspects of school that they may struggle with.
+Often, differently-abled children struggle to succeed in traditional school systems because most public institutions lack the resources to provide a one-to-one teacher-to-student ratio that many students need.
+Through our initiative, we aim to motivate kids on the autism spectrum as well as other differently-abled youth to pursue post-secondary opportunities by introducing them to an environment that highlights their abilities rather than dwells on aspects of school that they may struggle with.

 Vice-President Marketing and Communications

 We are now offering our Advance-2 coding workshops.
 Advance-2 builds on Advance-1 by focusing more heavily on a text-based language, Python, as well as more in depth computing concepts.